Jewish Veg takes a stand against the cruel practice of using chickens as kaporos.

-Jewish Veg is committed to protecting all animals who are treated with immense cruelty.
+Jewish Veg is committed to protecting all animals from suffering and cruelty.
 Please read more about the nine billion more chickens who are killed for food each year in the U.S.—this is a number that dwarfs that of the chickens used as kaporos, and cannot be ignored.

 Jewish Veg stands with the Alliance to End Chickens As Kaporos and the Shamayim V’aretz Institute, who have both provided excellent information on the topic, as well as lists of Orthodox rabbis who have come out in opposition to the practice of chicken kaporos.

 Want to learn more about what you can do to help end this cruelty?
 Sign up here for our Kaporos Action Committee!

 Learn more here:

 - New Book: "Kapporos Then and Now: Toward a More Compassionate Tradition" by Yonassan Gershom